lokesh/dotfiles/README.md

 ## MacOS apps
 - Install Xcode and agree to license
 - Rectangle for Window mgmt.
 Shortcuts to full screen, 50/50, 1/3, 2/3, et al. Previously used Spectacles, but it is no longer maintained.
-- Lunar for managing multi-monitor brightness
+- Lunar for managing multi-monitor brightness.
+Set up left-half, right half, max, and centering shortcuts, and enable cycling sizes so repeating the left and right half shortcuts will move between 1/3, 1/2, and 2/3.